malis-course/malis-course.github.io/_pages/project.md

 ---

 ### Format
-Instead of working on a single big project, this year the MALIS project will consist of 4 smaller projects of shorter duration
+Instead of working on a single big project, this year the MALIS project will consist of 4 smaller projects of shorter duration.

 ### Organization
 You will work in groups of two.
 The group you choose at the beginning of the term cannot be changed.
 Choose your partner carefully.